-By the way, I did get a nice job offer from that company, even though I turned them down because of a better offer.
+By the way, I did get a nice job offer from that company.
 So, I must have answered the question fairly effectively.
 However, after managing my own company for over 20 years, I now better understand what the interviewer was getting at.
-Strategic think is one of the most sought-after skills in the business world.
+Strategic thinking skills are one of the most sought-after skills in the business world.

 What Is Strategic Thinking and How Does It Help You Become a Better Leader?

 In order to understand the importance of this skill, let’s start at the beginning.
-What exactly is strategic thinking and why is it so important to business success?
+What exactly is strategic thinking?
+And why are strategic thinking skills so important to business success?

 Definition of Strategic Thinking.

-Strategic Thinking is a process to identify ways to move a person, team, or organization toward a long-term goal.
+Strategic Thinking (Critical Thinking) is a process of identifying ways to move a person, team, or organization toward a long-term goal.
 When you think strategically, you have to anticipate setbacks and challenges and have a plan to deal with them.
 You also have to measure your progress toward the goal.

 A good way to explain this is to think about playing Chess.
 A good strategy will anticipate how your opponent will move and plan your own moves well in advance.
 So, strategic thinking is planning combined with adapting to changes in order to reach the ultimate goal.

 Personally, I believe that the absolute most-effective strategic thinkers are those who are also adjusting the long-term goal consistently as well.
 At times, you may find that your goal isn’t big enough.
 In those cases, you want to increase the goal.
 In others, the marketplace may change or we may uncover competitive intelligence where we change the goal altogether.